Japonic languages: Proto-Japonic

 The proto-language of the family has been reconstructed by using a combination of internal reconstruction from Old Japanese and by applying the comparative method to Old Japanese (including eastern dialects) and Ryukyuan.
 The major reconstructions of the 20th century were produced by Samuel Elmo Martin and Shirō Hattori.

 Proto-Japonic words are generally polysyllabic, with syllables having the form (C)V. The following proto-Japonic consonant inventory is generally agreed upon, except that some scholars argue for voiced stops *b and *d instead of glides *w and *j:

 The Old Japanese voiced consonants b, d, z and g, which never occurred word-initially, are derived from clusters of nasals and voiceless consonants after the loss of an intervening vowel.

 Most authors accept six Proto-Japonic vowels:

 Some authors also propose a high central vowel *ɨ.

-The mid vowels *e and *o were raised to i and u respectively in Old Japanese, except word-finally.
+The mid vowels *e and *o were raised to Old Japanese i and u respectively, except word-finally.

 Other Old Japanese vowels arose from sequences of Proto-Japonic vowels.

 It is generally accepted that a lexical pitch accent should be reconstructed for Proto-Japonic, but its precise form is controversial.